MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsWebServiceConfiguration.md

 ```

 ### -AutoLaunchLyncWebAccess
-**Below Content Applies To:** Lync Server 2013

-This parameter has been deprecated for use with the on-premises version of Lync Server 2013 Preview.

-When set to True Lync Web App will automatically be used as the default Web popup for joining an online conference, provided that the prerequisites for using Lync Web Access (for example, Silverlight has been installed, and Internet Explorer is not blocking pop-up windows) have been met.

-The default value is True.

-**Below Content Applies To:** Skype for Business Server 2015

-This parameter has been deprecated for use with the on-premises version of Skype for Business Server 2015.
+This parameter has been deprecated for use with the on-premises version of Skype for Business Server.

-When set to True, Skype for Business Web App will automatically be used as the default web popup for joining an online conference, provided that the prerequisites for using Skype for Business Web App (for example, Silverlight have been installed, and Internet Explorer is not blocking pop-up windows) have been met.
+When set to True, Skype for Business Web App will automatically be used as the default web popup for joining an online conference, provided that the prerequisites for using Skype for Business Web App (for example, Silverlight have been installed and Internet Explorer is not blocking pop-up windows) have been met.

 The default value is True.

 ```yaml